 How to measure coating thickness?

-As described before, there are two forms of measuring coating thickness: dry coating thickness measurement and wet coating thickness measurement.
+As described above, there are two ways of measuring coating thickness: dry coating thickness measurement and wet coating thickness measurement.

-Dry measurement is usually applied to measure any insulating layer applied on a metal substrate, such as paint and plastic layers.
-It is carried out by means of coating thickness gauges, such as our high accuracy digital coating thickness gauges which are capable of detecting insulating (enamel/paint etc.) and non-ferromagnetic (aluminum/zinc etc.) coatings over ferromagnetic substrates and insulating (enamel/ paint etc.) coatings over non-ferromagnetic substrates.
+Dry measurement is usually used to measure any insulating layer applied on a metal substrate, such as paint and plastic layers.
+It is carried out by means of coating thickness gauges, such as our high accuracy digital coating thickness gauges able to accurately indicate the thickness of each type of coating or paint present on ferrous (magnetic) and non-ferrous (non-magnetic) metal supports.

-On the other hand, wet measurement is usually applied as part of the painting or coating application process, since it does not require the coating and varnish layer to be completely dry.
-This is especially useful for coating service providers, as it allows them to adjust immediately the coating layer as necessary without the need of post processing.
+On the other hand, wet measurement is usually used as part of the painting or coating application process, since it does not require the coating and varnish layer to be completely dry.
+This is especially useful for coating service providers, as it allows them to immediately adjust the coating layer as necessary without the need of post processing.